sftpgo/docs/docs/tutorials/eventmanager-retention.md

 - **Endpoint** — the target URL (e.g. `https://example.com/sftpgo/retention`).
 - **Method** — `POST` (also `GET`, `PUT`, `DELETE` are supported if your endpoint needs them).
 - **Headers** — optional; add `Authorization`, `Content-Type`, or whatever your endpoint expects.
-- **Body** — set to `{{.RetentionReports}}` to send the compressed CSV archive as the raw request body.
-The receiving endpoint gets the same `.zip` payload that would otherwise be attached to the email.
+- **Body** — the request body, rendered as a template like the email body above.
+Set it to `{{.RetentionReports}}` alone to send the compressed CSV archive as the raw request body: the endpoint receives the same `.zip` payload that would otherwise be attached to the email.

+To send the archive as a file part of a multipart form instead, add a **multipart part** with the file path set to `{{.RetentionReports}}`.

 #### Sending the results as JSON